top of page

 We provide a well thought out, free flowing and adaptable learning environment that incorporates the seven areas of learning, this is at the forefront of every child’s learning experiences, we use the curiosity approach and hygge concept to create thought provoking, interesting and comfortable surroundings for the children to explore, we believe that a rich awe filled setting with a continuous provision based on the children’s interests and different cultures and beliefs is the basis for active learning opportunities and development.

-We pride ourselves on offering a comfortable, friendly and welcoming home from home feel at the setting, we have a large garden and wooded area where the children can investigate and be at one with nature.
+We pride ourselves on offering a comfortable, friendly, and welcoming home from home feel at the setting, we have a large free flowing garden and our own forest area where the children can investigate and be at one with nature, we have a forest schoolteacher who regularly visits and hosts sessions with the children

 The seven areas of learning from the Early Years curriculum